-In June 2019, the City submitted its This document is the Fifth Year Annual Action Plan ("Annual Plan") for the 2015-2020 Consolidated Plan period, which covereds the 2019-2020 program year, to.
-The Action Plan was originally submitted to the United States Housing and Urban Development ("HUD") in June 20192020.
+In June 2019, the City submitted its Fifth Year Annual Action Plan ("Annual Plan") for the 2015-2020 Consolidated Plan period, which covered the 2019-2020 program year, to the United States Housing and Urban Development ("HUD") in June 2019.
 On March 27, 2020, the President signed into law the CARES Act, allocating over two trillion in relief funds to respond to the COVID-19 pandemic at federal, state, and local levels.
 The CARES Act included additional funds for CDBG entitlement communities and waived the 15% Public Service spending cap for the current and subsequent program year.
-Through the CARES Act, tThe City was allocated \$347,340 in CDBG CARES (CDBG-CV) funding that was not included in the original Plan.
+The City was allocated \$347,340 in CDBG CARES (CDBG-CV) funding that was not included in the original Plan.
 The City substantially amended its 2019 Annual Action Plan in August 2020 to allocate this CDBG-CV funding.

 The City was notified in September 2020 that it was allocated an additional \$740,756 in CDBG-CV funding.
-As HUD regires entitlements to amend the Annual Action Plan that included the initial CARES funding, the additional CDBG-CV funding requires the City to do a second substantial amendment to the City's The City is amending its 2019 Annual Action Plan. to allocate these additional CDBG resources.
-After a public review process, City Council approved the Amended Action Plan on August 18February 5-, 20210.
+As HUD reqires entitlements to amend the Annual Action Plan that included the initial CARES funding, the additional CDBG-CV funding requires the City to do a second substantial amendment to the City's 2019 Annual Action Plan.
+After a public review process, City Council approved the Amended Action Plan on February 5, 2021.